-American Ballet Theatre Spices Up Tchaikovsky’s Classic With Different Dance Teams
+American Ballet Theatre Spices Up The Culture Events in Los Angeles With Tchaikovsky’s Classic And Different Dance Teams

 Five different couples will perform when American Ballet Theatre brings its acclaimed production of Swan Lake, Tchaikovsky’s 19th-century ballet about a prince who pledges his eternal love to a maiden cursed to take the form of a swan, to Downtown Los Angeles for five shows this week.